 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 Animal experimentation: This study was performed in strict accordance with the recommendations in the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
-All of the animals were handled according to approved institutional animal care and use committee (IACUC) protocols (#AN107810and AN111238) of the University of California San Francisco.
+All of the animals were handled according to approved institutional animal care and use committee (IACUC) protocols (#AN107810 and AN111238) of the University of California San Francisco.

 - Valerie Horsley, Reviewing Editor, Yale University, United States

-© 2017, Emmerson et al
+© 2017, Emmerson et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.